The EU is on track to meet its emissions reduction target for 2020 and is putting in place legislation to achieve its 2030 target.

 The EU is on track to meet the 20% target for 2020.

 The 2020 target excludes emissions from the land sector but includes emissions from international aviation.

-Robust policies at EU and country level have contributed to the cuts achieved and the uptake of low-carbon technologies.
-Evaluations confirm that innovation, including progress on renewable energy and energy efficiency, is the main driver behind the emission reductions in recent years, while the shift between economic sectors has had a marginal effect.
+Robust policies at EU and country level and the uptake of low-carbon technologies have contributed to the cuts achieved.
+Evaluations confirm that innovation, including progress on renewable energy and energy efficiency, has been the main driver behind the emission reductions in recent years, while the shift between economic sectors has had a marginal effect.